 Seas and oceans play an important role in our day-to-day lives, and over 65% of the world’s population lives or works in coastal areas.
 Vital for our economy and health – as well as for climate, food, and biodiversity – seas and oceans have immense societal significance.
-However, the oceans are changing rapidly as human-induced pollution and CO2 emissions lead to global warming and ocean acidification.
+However, the oceans are changing rapidly as human-induced pollution and CO2 emissions lead to warming, acidification, and deoxygenation of seas and oceans.
 The impact on organisms, ocean chemistry, and currents on short to long timescales is uncertain, affecting ecosystems, but also the economy and policymaking.

 Diverse community of students

-If you are a science student with an educational background in biology, chemistry, physics, or earth science, this programme offers you the perfect preparation for a career as a marine scientist.
+If you are a science student with an educational background in biology, chemistry, physics, or earth science, this programme offers the perfect preparation for a career as a marine scientist.
 Students with a Bachelor's degree in another natural science or technical discipline and students from University Colleges who would like to contribute to the sustainable use of sea and ocean resources are also invited to apply.

-- How does global warming and changing ocean circulation impact ecosystem functioning?
+How does global warming and changing ocean circulation impact ecosystem functioning?

-- How do changing ecosystems affect ocean chemistry?
+How do changing ecosystems affect ocean chemistry?

-- How does a change in ocean chemistry affect biology?
+How does a change in ocean chemistry affect biology?

 Marine science research expertise